Guide for prospective applicants

 You will find all requirements on the website of the graduate school, such as GRE and English language test requirement, together with the application process and deadlines (there are two intakes each year).
 Also, the NUS website on graduate admissions is a good starting point to get more information about doing a PhD at our university.
 Further, you will also find myriads of websites that give a plenty of tips how to polish your materials.
 But here are some further tips and requirements on our end.

 The most important tip is to tailor your application and make it specific to our environment.
 PhD applications are examined carefully by the department and college.
-Your application will be given adequate attention, however, generic applications and those without a clear motivation and understanding of the scope of our work, and those that do not demonstrate research affinity, are typically rejected.
+Your application will be given adequate attention, however, generic applications with boilerplate text and those without a clear motivation and understanding of the scope of our work, and those that do not demonstrate research affinity, are typically rejected.
+Your PhD application reflects your ability and skill to find and digest information, which is an instrumental skill for a researcher to possess.

 Prospective candidates who did a bit of research on what we do and those that are able to demonstrate their aptitude for research and motivate their wish to join us in particular have a much better chance getting admitted into the doctoral programme.
 This is most evident from a tailored and research-focused application pertaining to our Lab, university and Singapore.